From the list where your name appears, you can view a list of your courses.

 Content Collection: Add files from your institution's shared repository.
 You can store and find content in personal, course, and institution folders in the Content Collection.
 If you stored files from other courses in the Content Collection, you'll be able to easily find and add them.

-Reorder content easily.
 Point to an item to reveal its management functions.
-Select the Move icon and drag the item to a new location in the list.
+Select and drag the item to a new location in the list.

 With your keyboard, you can move an item to a new location, move an item into an expanded folder, and move a folder into another expanded folder.